NethServer/docs/developer-manual/en/vpn.rst

 * ``Mode``: network mode, can be ``routed`` or ``bridged``.
 Default is ``routed``.
 * ``ClientToClient``: can be ``enabled`` or ``disabled``, default is ``disabled``.
 When enabled, traffic between VPN clients is allowed
 * ``Compression``: can be ``enabled`` or ``disabled``, default is ``disabled``.
 When enabled, adaptive LZO compression is used
+* ``Remote``: comma-separated list of IPs or host names, it's used as multiple *remote* option inside client configuration generation script

 If mode is ``bridged``: